InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/classification.md

 ---
 permalink: /classification/
-title: "Classification"
+title: "Classification of Miraculous Abilities"
 excerpt: "Free Code for a Free World!"
 layout: single
 ---

 {% include base_path %}

-## Classification of Miraculous Abilities

 Although the [Priesthood]({{ site.baseurl }}{% link _pages/ministers.md %})
 has a lateral structure on paper,